Blanket and Pillow Safety for Kids: The Do’s and Don’ts

 Sleeping Bag Child size (30″ x 66″) Look for breathable fabric

-Keep it simple and safe; your child will thank you for it!
+Keep bedding simple and appropriately sized — your child will sleep better for it.

 Proper Cleaning and Maintenance Practices